Convair B-58 Hustler: Accidents and incidents

-On April 22, 1960, a B-58 crash into Great Salt Lake, Utah.
-Only the DSO survived.
+On 22 April 1960, a B-58 crashed into Great Salt Lake, Utah.
+Only the DSO (Defensive System Operator) survived.

-On June 3, 1961, B-58A 59-2451 Firefly crashed during the Paris Air Show, killing all three on board.
-The aircraft had earlier made the first supersonic transatlantic crossing between New York and Paris in less than 3 hours 20 minutes.
+On 3 June 1961, B-58A 59-2451 The Firefly crashed near the Paris Air Show, killing all three on board.
+The aircraft had, only eight days earlier and with a different crew, made a supersonic transatlantic crossing between Washington, D.C. and Paris in a Fédération Aéronautique Internationale (FAI) World Record Speed of 1,687.69 kilometers per hour (1,048.68 miles per hour) in 3 hours, 39 minutes, 49 seconds.

 In September 1961, a B-58 on training flight from Carswell Air Force Base suffered a fire and failure of the left main gear.
 A chase aircraft was sent to examine the aircraft in flight.
-Through the night, eight sessions of aerial refuelings were conducted, using an improved technique and, once daylight broke, a successful emergency landing was made at Edwards Air Force Base.
-The Air Force made a training film about the incident, including film of the landing.
+Through the night, eight sessions of aerial refuelling were conducted, using an improved technique and, once daylight broke, a successful emergency landing was made at Edwards Air Force Base.
+The Air Force made a training film about the incident, including a film of the landing.

-On December 8, 1964, a B-58 carrying nuclear weapons slid off an icy runway on Bunker Hill Air Force Base in Bunker Hill, Indiana and caught fire during a training drill.
+On 8 December 1964, a B-58 carrying nuclear weapons slid off an icy runway on Bunker Hill Air Force Base in Bunker Hill, Indiana and caught fire during a training drill.
 The five nuclear weapons on board were burned, including one 9-megaton thermonuclear weapon, causing radioactive contamination of the crash area.

-On June 15, 1965, at the Paris Air Show, Lieutenant Colonel Charles D. Tubbs was killed and two other crewmen injured when their B-58 crashed.
+On 15 June 1965, at the Paris Air Show, Lieutenant Colonel Charles D. Tubbs was killed and two other crewmen injured when their B-58 crashed.
 The aircraft landed short of the runway, struck the instrument approach beacons, and burst into flames.

+On 22 July 1965, B-58 #60-1128 departed runway during landing and was destroyed.
+All three occupants were unharmed.

+On 12 December 1966, a B-58 crashed in field near McKinney, Kentucky killing all three crew members.

+On 14 June 1967, a B-58 was abandoned in flight.
+Three crew members ejected and one of them was killed when his parachute did not open.

+On 3 April 1969, a B-58 crashed near Rokeby, Nebraska.
+The aircraft's left wing was torn off before crashing.
+All three crew members managed to eject and parachute to safety.

+On 18 April 1969, B-58A #61-2056 crashed in field near Danville, Illinois.
+All three occupants were able to eject and parachute to safety.